ArPiRobot/ArPiRobot-ImageScripts/README.md

     umount root/sys
     umount root/proc
     ```
+- Copy off the log and delete cloned repo from mounted root directory
 - Unmount non root partitions
 - Unmount root partition
 - Shrink partition with gparted (or any other method)